 Not sure about how many guests to plan to invite to your Nigerian wedding?
-This post will walk you through the 8 simple steps to knowing exactly how many people to expect at your wedding in Nigeria, as well as how to divide the invites between both families (the bride’s and the groom’s side).
-You’ll learn how to estimate the ideal number of wedding guests, you’ll find the answer to ‘should a wedding have equal number of guests invited from bride and groom sides?’; I’ll show you how to make sure that the number of guests you set to invite will be within your affordability (aka budget); how to put together a master guest list in a way that makes writing the invitation cards very easy.
+This post will walk you through the 8 simple steps to knowing exactly how many people to invite at your wedding and who should be invited, as well as how to divide the invites between both families (the bride’s and the groom’s side).
 Read on.

-The number of wedding guests to invite depends on your budget, as there’s a big relationship between your guest list and the budget you have – the more guests you invite, the more your budget will increase.
+The number of wedding guests to invite should depend on your budget.
+That’s because there’s a big relationship between your guest list and the budget you have – the more guests, the more costlier the wedding.
 During wedding planning, determining the appropriate number for your guest list is critical to getting your wedding reception budget right as well as knowing how many invitation cards to print.
 A guest list will give you a clear idea of the venue size and quantity of food & drinks you require, hence how much to budget for those – so that you will be far from over-spending or under-estimating your wedding requirements.

 So, when planning how many wedding guests to expect, here are a few tips to keep in mind: